 SECURE Act - Federal Changes to Your 529 Plan

 These provisions contain language that allows 529 account holders to request a distribution from their DreamAhead account, for qualified education loan payments or qualified apprenticeship program expenses (described above) made after December 31, 2018.
 Reimbursement requests must be made within the calendar year in which the expense was incurred.
-Because the Act was not signed into law until December 20, 2019, this creates an extremely short window to request distributions for these new qualified higher education expenses.
+Because the Act was not signed into law until December 20, 2019, this created an extremely short window to request distributions for the 2019 calendar year for these new qualified higher education expenses.

 According to the Act, the withdrawals described above will not be considered taxable distributions by the IRS.
 As always, we encourage account owners to consult a qualified tax professional about these new developments and how they relate to their personal situation.
 We also encourage you to read more about these new provisions here.

-If you wish to take a distribution from your account for the 2019 tax year, we must receive your distribution request no later than 1:00 pm Pacific time on Tuesday, December 31, 2019.
-Please Log in to your account to submit your request through our online portal.
+To request a distribution from your account for the 2019 tax year, we must have received your distribution request no later than 1:00 pm Pacific time on Tuesday, December 31, 2019.

 If you have questions about your DreamAhead account, you can reach Customer Service by phone Monday – Friday at 844-529-5845 from 6am – 5pm Pacific Time, or 844-888-2253 (TTY) from 6am – 5pm Pacific Time.